The Benefits of Being a Union Member

 - Advice on training and work based qualifications issues.

 - Paid training courses for delegates.

 - Information on union matters and the dairy industry through DWU publications.

 - Commitment to increasing the job security and career prospects of members by improved work practices and recognition of workers skills.

 In addition to the above the DWU offers the following for members and their dependents.

 - A welfare scheme to assist members and their families in times of financial difficulty.

-- A competitive medical insurance scheme (UNIMED), for members and their dependents (in most cases we have negotiated fully paid cover for the worker with subsidized rates for family members.)
+- A competitive medical insurance scheme (UniMed), for members and their dependents (in most cases we have negotiated fully paid cover for the worker with subsidised rates for family members.)